asimahmedhub/Excel-Sales-Analytics/README.md

 ## 🔍 Project Overview

-This project demonstrates how Excel can be transformed into a powerful business analytics solution by automating reporting and delivering actionable insights across sales and finance functions.
+This project showcases how Excel can be leveraged as a scalable analytics platform by automating reporting workflows and delivering actionable business insights.

-The solution integrates customer performance, market analysis, and profit & loss reporting into a unified, decision-ready dashboard.
+It integrates customer performance, market analysis, and financial reporting into a unified, decision-ready dashboard.

+---

+💡 **Impact:** Reduced manual reporting effort and enabled faster decision-making through centralized analytics.

 ---

 ## 🎯 Business Problem